Skip to content

 • Property Description - A property title may include a detailed description of the property, such as its physical address, lot and block numbers, metes and bounds description, or other legal specifications required to identify its limits and location.

-• Liens and Encumbrances - Any liens, encumbrances, or other claims on the property may appear in the title.
-It may include mortgages, tax liens, or other restrictions on the use or ownership of the land.
+• Liens and Encumbrances - The title may include any liens, encumbrances, or other claims on the property.
+These may consist of mortgages, tax liens, or other restrictions on the use or ownership of the land.

 • Rights and Restrictions - The title may outline any property rights or restrictions, such as easements, rights-of-way, or homeowner's association agreements, that affect the use of the property.